All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 - The relationship with them is not important.

-The disadvantages of this technique is that you may lose the opportunity gained from the opposing party’s viewpoint, and it may negatively affect your impression on your team members.
+You may lose the opportunity gained from the opposing party’s viewpoint.
+Also, it may negatively affect your impression on your team members.

 You may use this technique in the following cases: